pagkly/Zed/Investopedia3/Derived Demand Definition.md

 Derived Demand Definition
 ## What Is Derived Demand?

 Derived demand—in economics—is the demand for a good or service that results from the demand for a different, or related, good or service.
-It is a demand for some physical or intangible thing where a [market](https://www.investopedia.com/terms/m/market.asp) exists for both related goods and services in question.
-Derived demand can have a significant impact on the derived product's [market price](https://www.investopedia.com/terms/m/market-price.asp).
+It is a demand for some physical or intangible thing where a [[market]](https://www.investopedia.com/terms/m/market.asp) exists for both related goods and services in question.
+Derived demand can have a significant impact on the derived product's [[market price]](https://www.investopedia.com/terms/m/market-price.asp).

 ## Understanding Derived Demand

-Derived demand is related solely to the [demand](https://www.investopedia.com/terms/d/demand.asp) placed on a good or service for its ability to acquire or produce another good or service.
-Derived demand can be spurred by what is required to complete the production of a particular good, including the [capital](https://www.investopedia.com/terms/c/capital.asp), land, labor, and necessary [raw materials](https://www.investopedia.com/terms/r/rawmaterials.asp).
+Derived demand is related solely to the [[demand]](https://www.investopedia.com/terms/d/demand.asp) placed on a good or service for its ability to acquire or produce another good or service.
+Derived demand can be spurred by what is required to complete the production of a particular good, including the [[capital]](https://www.investopedia.com/terms/c/capital.asp), land, labor, and necessary [[raw materials]](https://www.investopedia.com/terms/r/rawmaterials.asp).
 In these instances, the demand for raw material is directly tied to the demand for products that require the raw material for their production.

-The demand that is derived from the demand for another product can be an excellent [investing strategy](https://www.investopedia.com/terms/i/investmentstrategy.asp) when used to anticipate the potential market for goods outside of the original product desired.
-In addition, if activity in one [sector](https://www.investopedia.com/terms/s/sector.asp) increases, then any sector that's responsible for the first sector’s success may also see gains.
+The demand that is derived from the demand for another product can be an excellent [[investing strategy]](https://www.investopedia.com/terms/i/investmentstrategy.asp) when used to anticipate the potential market for goods outside of the original product desired.
+In addition, if activity in one [[sector]](https://www.investopedia.com/terms/s/sector.asp) increases, then any sector that's responsible for the first sector’s success may also see gains.

 The principles of derived demand work in both directions.
 If the demand for a product decreases, then the demand for the goods required to produce that product will also decrease.